Drake343/react-admin/README.md

 [FullCalendar](https://fullcalendar.io/) is a JavaScript library for displaying calendars in web applications.
 It is also included in this dashboard and can be used to display events and appointments.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use it for personal or commercial purposes.